 Park Hours The Fort Compound and Visitor Center days/hours vary by season.
-We are currently open EVERY DAY from 10:00am-4:30pm, through September 30th.
+We are currently open EVERY DAY from 10:00am-4:30pm, through November 2nd.
+(After Nov.
+2nd we will be open Friday through Monday, closed Tuesdays, Wednesdays, and Thursdays.)
 Additionally open most holidays EXCEPT Thanksgiving & Christmas day.
 Please see Park Information page for more details.

 Reef Campground Enjoy diving, fishing, hiking, surfing, tide pools, picnicking, whale watching, bird watching,

 or just relaxing in the sun at this secluded cove just south of historic Fort Ross.
 The Day Use Area and campground are open from

 April 1 to October 30.
 Reef Campground has 21

 first-come, first-served.
 No

 At our October 17th Harvest Festival we celebrate all that the autumnal season has to offer.
 Harvest fruit in the historic orchard and enjoy costumed vignettes, hands-on crafts, militia cannon firings, horse and buggy rides, music & dance from numerous cultures, and our optional Fort Ross-Seaview wine tasting and Grand Luncheon!
 Grand Luncheon tickets available online via Eventbrite on August 3rd.

 American Ranch Era Video